 Speaking of the casting, one can’t help but feel this is about as close to perfection as you could hope for with a Robin Hood movie!
 Olivia de Havilland works as a Maid Marian, who at first sides with her Norman people, but comes to realize that Robin is right, and tries to help him out (even helping to plan his escape)!
 Then there’s Basil Rathbone, one of the greatest swordsman in Hollywood, perfectly cast as the villainous Sir Guy of Gisbourne, who gives Robin Hood a run for his money!
 And Alan Hale, in his second outing in the movies as Little John (preceded by his appearance in the 1922 silent Robin Hood, and followed by the 1950 movie Rogues Of Sherwood Forest).
 Of course, we can’t forget about Robin Hood himself, as played so well by Errol Flynn!
 It’s hard to imagine anybody else being cast in the role, but he wasn’t the first choice!
 James Cagney was (until he walked off the set and they had to replace him)!
 Personally, I can’t see James Cagney as the classic type of Robin Hood (however if he was done as a 1930s-style gangster as they did for Frank Sinatra with Robin And The 7 Hoods a quarter of a century later, then I could see it).
 However you want to look at it, this is a wonderful movie, and one I would highly recommend as one of the best Robin Hood movies!

-This movie is available on Blu-ray from Warner Home Video and on DVD from Warner Archive Collection, and is one hour, forty-two minutes in length.
+This movie is available on Blu-ray from Warner Home Video and on DVD from Warner Archive Collection.

 My Rating: 10/10